HaoWeiHe/Knowledge-Graph/README.md

 A knowledge graph is a knowledge base that uses a graph-structured data model or topology to integrate data.
 Knowledge graphs are often used to store interlinked descriptions of entities – objects, events, situations or abstract concepts – with free-form semantics(from wiki).
 Here we demo a basic implementation of a knowledge graph using triples.

 ## background Knowledge
-In this project, we extract relations  from nlp pipline.
+In this project, we extract relations  from nlp pipeline.
 If you don't familiar with this.
 My be [my blog](https://haoweihohoho.medium.com/brief-introduce-semantics-syntax-9b84174de947) can give you a little bit insight.

 ## NLP Pipeline
 - NER visulization